Winston P. Wilson: Chief of the National Guard Bureau

 In 1963, Wilson was appointed Chief of the National Guard Bureau, the first Air Force officer to be officially named to the position (Ricks had served as acting Chief for four months.)
 Long an advocate for integrating National Guard and Reserve units into operations with active duty ones, rather than using them as a strategic reserve, Wilson's view was validated during the Vietnam War, with Air Guard fighter squadrons serving successfully in Vietnam, especially following the Pueblo Incident and the Tet Offensive, when called on to deploy with little or no advance notice.

 Wilson also continued efforts to racially integrate the National Guard, including the appointment of its first African-American general officer.

 In addition to its military preparations, Wilson also oversaw enhanced training and equipping efforts so that the National Guard could respond to civil disturbances, which happened with increasing frequency as the result of the civil rights and anti-Vietnam War movements of the 1960s.

 As Chief during the Vietnam War, Wilson also made news when he advocated that Guard members take part in counter-demonstrations in response to opponents of the war, asking them to drive with their car headlights on during the day, fly the U.S. flag more frequently, and leave their porch lights on at night.

 Wilson flew in Vietnam on observing and fact finding missions, and received the Vietnam Service Medal.
 He was appointed to a second term in 1967 and served until his 1971 retirement.

 Retirement and death

 In retirement, Wilson resided in Forrest City, Arkansas.
 He suffered a stroke and died at Baptist East Hospital in Memphis, Tennessee on December 31, 1996.
 He was buried at South Town Cemetery in Forrest City.

 Legacy

 The National Guard Marksmanship Training Center at Camp Joseph T. Robinson, Arkansas hosts the annual Winston P. Wilson Rifle and Pistol Championship, a nationwide contest where teams and individuals from participating states compete for high scores in small arms target shooting.

-In 2000 Wilson was inducted into the Airlift/Tanker Hall of Fame.
+In 2000 Wilson was inducted into the Airlift/Tanker Association Hall of Fame.

 The Arnold Air Society's state contact at the University of Arkansas is the Winston P. Wilson Squadron.